Puffy and lightly crisp, these keto churro donuts are one incredible low carb dessert… at just 1g net carb a pop!

 - Transfer dough back to the bowl and allow to cool for 5 minutes.
 The dough should still be warm, but not hot enough to scramble the eggs.

 - Add in one egg at a time, mixing until fully incorporated.
 The dough will be very stiff, but keep going until fully mixed in.
-Mix in vanilla extract.
+Mix in vanilla extract and the mozzarella.
 The final dough should still be stiff and form into a ball easily, but will also be very elastic.
 You can use a hand mixer here for a faster approach if you prefer.
-NOTE: If you want your churro donuts lightly crisp, feel free to mix in a touch of a neutral cheese (think mozzarella, see notes).

 - Allow the dough to rest until it comes to room temperature (10-15 minutes) and spoon dough into a piping bag with a star tip (say #824 works great).
 Pipe out rounds onto the prepared baking tray, we made 12 out of a batch.